brj0/mepylome/README.md

 This command downloads sample IDAT files and provides a demonstration of the package's functionality.

-If you don't want to download or install anything, you can run the tutorial directly in **Google Colab** with no setup required:
+You can try the tutorial directly in **Google Colab**-without downloading or installing anything-by clicking the link below.
+Please note that GUI support is limited in Colab, including issues with the start button and logging:

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/brj0/mepylome/blob/main/examples/tutorial.ipynb)

 See <https://mepylome.readthedocs.io/> for details.